cesarsotovalero/cesarsotovalero.github.io/_posts/2020-12-21-dynamic-programming-classics.md

 # Strategies

-Depending on the implementation strategy to use, memoization or tabulation, there are recipes that one can follow to address DP problems.
+The first indication that we are dealing with a DP problem is noticing overlapping sub-problems.
+Then, one has to decide what the trivially smallest input is.
+Depending on the implementation strategy to use, memoization (recursive) or tabulation (iterative), there are recipes that one can follow to address DP problems.
 For the memoization strategy, the most challenging step is to visualize the problem as a tree.
-When using the tabulation, finding proper way to iterate through the table is usually the most challenging task.
+When using the tabulation, finding the proper way to iterate through the table is usually the most challenging task.

 ### Memoization